Thanchanokk-p/ucl-ai-search-shared/1_baseline_analysis/pretrained_dataset_exploration/redpajama/README.md

-# 🔍 RedPajama + RefinedWeb Analysis
+# 🔍 RedPajama Analysis

-This project explores the use of the **RedPajama** dataset — an open-source, pretraining-ready web-scale dataset — to enhance Large Language Model (LLM) performance for enterprise and retail applications.
-Further analysis will also include **RefinedWeb** as a comparative fine-tuning dataset for domain-specific optimization.
+This project explores the use of the **RedPajama** dataset — an open-source, pretraining-ready, web-scale dataset — to enhance Large Language Model (LLM) performance for enterprise and retail applications.
+Further analysis will also include **RefinedWeb** as a comparative fine-tuning dataset for domain-specific optimization (see the `refinedweb` folder for details).

 ---